 “It reminded us that propaganda in some form or other lurks in every book, that every work of art has a meaning and a purpose — a political, social and religious purpose — that our aesthetic judgments are always coloured by our prejudices and beliefs” ― George Orwell

-We are constantly inundated with messages.
+We are constantly inundated with messages and hidden agendas.
 Purposed concoctions, visually and/or audibly appealing, these messages promote an agenda.
 An agenda that someone else wants to impart to us.
-An agenda that wants us to think that our feelings, ideas or calls to action was something we came up with ourselves.
+This agenda wants us to think that our feelings, ideas or calls to action were something we came up with ourselves.
 For those of us who consider ourselves aware and enlightened, we take pride that we might be above the weak minded who are easily swayed.
 But are we?
 We easily point out the propaganda that comes from the other side, but embrace and accept as gospel the propaganda views that comes from our side.
 How do we manage the message, even when we see it woven into the fabric of the founding of our great nation?

 When the colonist refused excessive taxes, known by the British as the Townsend Act, but known by the colonist as the Intolerable Act, England did what every other country does, enforced their rule by the barrel of a gun.
 On September 30, 1768, the British arrived in Boston’s Harbor.
 Citizens watched in anger as each vessel prepared for military action and aimed their cannon’s on the town.